solana-foundation/developer-content/content/courses/mobile/solana-mobile-dapps-with-expo.md

 Everything we've done to this point is effectively boilerplate.
 We need to add the functionality we intend for our Mint-A-Day app to have.
 Mint-A-day is a daily snapshot app.
-It lets users take a snapshot of their life daily in the form of minting an NFT.
+It allows users take a snapshot of their life daily in the form of minting an NFT.

 The app will need access to the device's camera and a place to remotely store the captured images.
-Fortunately, Expo SDK can provide access to the camera and [NFT.Storage](https://nft.storage) can store your NFT files for free.
+Fortunately, Expo SDK can provide access to the camera and [Pinata Cloud](https://pinata.cloud/) can store your NFT files safely.

 #### 1. Camera setup